How to Set Up a Hotel Business in India (Complete Step-by-Step Guide)

 - Residential

-👉 Then you must apply for Change of Land Use (CLU) from the local authority.
+You must apply for Change of Land Use (CLU) from the local authority.

 Why CLU is Important:

-- It legally permits commercial construction
+- Legally permits commercial construction

-- It is mandatory before applying for further approvals
+- Mandatory before applying for further approvals

 3. Approval of Building Plan / Layout